balance-platform/pillar/README.md

 ### Usage with workers supervisor tree

-Recommended usage, becouse of limited connections and supervised workers
+Recommended usage, because of limited connections and supervised workers

 ```elixir
   defmodule ClickhouseMaster do